jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 ```

 Now go in Jellyfin playback settings, enable Nvidia NVENC and select target codecs depending on what your GPU support
-try to play any file needing a transcode (change bitrate is a good way to try)
+try to play any file needing a transcode.
+Changing the bitrate is a good way to try this.

-Check the transcode logs to make sure everything is working proprely.
+Check the transcode logs to make sure everything is working properly.

 ```data
 Stream #0:0 -> #0:0 (h264 (h264_cuvid) -> h264 (h264_nvenc))